MATF-Software-Verification/2024_Research_2024-clang-semantic-checks/SystemDescription.md

 #### Explanation

-Another component of this subproject is the ability for users to specify functions that should trigger a warning when invoked.
+Another component of this project is the ability for users to specify functions that should trigger a warning when invoked.
 To support this functionality, the `SecuritySyntaxChecker` provides a command-line argument `Warn` allowing users to supply a space-separated list of such functions.

 That functionality is achieved by storing the list of functions in an internal variable of type `StringSet<>`.
 Then the checker issues a warning when it explores a call node with the name of the callee that belongs to the set of function names.